SUMMER AND SEMESTER POSITIONS

 - 1L Summer Internships

 The Bureau also welcomes between 6 and 8 1L student interns and accepts applications from December 1 through February 1.
-Internships are typically unpaid, volunteer positions.
-Positions are highly competitive: we typically receive over 300 applications from first year law students for the Summer Program.
+Internships are typically unpaid volunteer positions.

 You must meet one of the following categories to be considered: (1) a U.S. citizen; (2) a person lawfully admitted for permanent residence seeking citizenship as outlined in 8 U.S.C. § 1324b(a)(3)(B); (3) a person who is admitted as a refugee under 8 U.S.C. § 1157 or is granted asylum under 8 U.S.C. § 1158 and has filed a declaration of intention to become a lawful permanent resident and then a citizen when eligible; or (4) is a person who owes allegiance to the United States.